-It is compulsory, as part of the NNR licensing requirements, that an assessment be conducted of potential impacts on human health at off-site locations as a result of radioactive substances (radionuclides) that may be discharged from the proposed NPS.
-It is the purpose of this study to assess potential radiological impacts to members of the public from the proposed NPSs at the three candidate sites.
+It is compulsory, as part of the NNR licensing requirements, that an assessment be conducted of potential human health impacts that may occur at off-site locations as a result of radioactive substances (radionuclides) that may be discharged from the proposed nuclear power station.
+It is the purpose of this study to assess potential radiological impacts to members of the public from the proposed nuclear power stations at the three candidate sites.